yusdacra/nix-cargo-integration/README.md

 # nix-cargo-integration

-Utility to integrate Cargo projects with Nix.
+Library to easily and effortlessly integrate Cargo projects with Nix.

 - Uses [naersk], [crate2nix] or [buildRustPackage] to build Cargo packages and [devshell] to provide a development shell.
 Allows changing between "build platforms" by just changing one attribute (see `buildPlatform`).